jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.15 LidarIdwInterpolation

 Interpolates LAS files using an inverse-distance weighted (IDW) scheme.
-When the input/output parameters are not specified, the tool interpolates all LAS files contained within the working directory.
+When the input/output parameters are not specified, the tool interpolates all LAS files contained within the working directory..

 *Parameters*: